 See also: Best bookmakers for LoL Worlds

-After all, we must remember that SK Telecom T1 somehow became the winners three years out of four at one point, and such information should always be factored into your Worlds LoL betting.
+After all, we must remember that SK Telecom T1 became the winner four times, and such information should always be factored into your Worlds LoL betting.
 So here are some simple tips you can use to try and predict the next Worlds winners:

 - Backing the favourites to be the League of Legends all Worlds winners: Sometimes there’s an out, and our favourite who dominates the Worlds power rankings, and these teams should not be ignored.
 So keep an eye on those teams who are looking unstoppable in their bid to be League of Legends Worlds winners.